Last updated on July 29th, 2024 at 04:35 pm

 I started off in the shorter line, but as I waited and watched I realized the other swing’s guy was a bit more into it.
 So I switched lines.
 I was gonna get my dollars worth!
 It was right around sunset when it was my turn to swing!
 I asked the lady behind me to snap a few photos for me.
 I thought I’d be all brave and let my hands go, but I chickened out and screamed the entire time.
 It was good fun!

-Ride the Ruta de las Cascadas to Pailon del Diablo
+Bike the Ruta de las Cascadas to Pailón del Diablo

 The next morning, after a free hostel breakfast of eggs and toast, I headed into town to rent a bike.
 There are numerous bike shops offering bike rentals for $10 per day.
 I picked a shop at random.
 They gave me a bike, lock, helmet, and a map of the route in exchange for my money and ID.
 I made sure to double check the breaks before heading out.

-There are at least seven waterfalls along the Ruta de las Cascadas, but the crown jewel at the end is Pailon de Diablo.
-It took about two to three hours to bike there because I stopped a few times for photos (I’ve since lost) along the way.
+There are at least seven waterfalls along the Ruta de las Cascadas (route of the waterfalls), but the crown jewel at the end is Pailón del Diablo.
+The bike ride there took about two to three hours because I stopped a few times for photos (I’ve since lost) along the way.
 The majority of the path is directly on the road, which adds to the adventure, but wasn’t that fun as trucks will honk as they pass by.
-But the vistas are incredible.
+The views along the way are incredible.

 I went on a Saturday, which is not something I recommend.
 Locals and tourists alike crowded the pathways to feel the power of the falls.
 Crowds like this just aren’t my thing.
 Afterward, legs too tired to bike any further, I ate a delicious empanada and found a truck to take me and my bike back to Baños.